 1. Type

-The three main types of panels available today are monocrystalline, polycrystalline, and thin-film.
-Depending on your energy requirements and budget, you can choose the best option.
+The three main panels available today are monocrystalline, polycrystalline, and thin film.
+You can choose the best option depending on your energy requirements and budget.

 2. Efficiency